- That '70s Show:

 - Lothor comments in one episode of Power Rangers Ninja Storm (on a monster of his growing, a recurring trope in the franchise) that "What did you expect?
 He wasn't going to get smaller!"
 Later, in Rockman 4 Minus Infinity, the final bosses are just smaller versions of the eight robot masters.

-- The short-lived sitcom Free Spirit features a Cute Witch who becomes a Magical Nanny to three mortal, motherless children.
+- This short-lived sitcom features a Cute Witch who becomes a Magical Nanny to three mortal, motherless children.
 Alyson Hannigan played one of those children, and would later perform some witchcraft of her own as Buffy the Vampire Slayer character Willow.

 - David Andrews starred in Mann And Machine as a policeman partnered with a sexy gynoid.
 He would go on to appear in Terminator 3: Rise of the Machines, in which the main antagonist was a sexy gynoid.